65vidya/65vidya/README.md

 - 👋 Hi, I’m @65vidya
 - 👀 I’m interested in coding and music
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me mail me on shreevidyabhat75@gmai.com
+- 📫 How to reach me mail me on shreevidyabhat75@gmail.com

 <!---
 65vidya/65vidya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.